Disrupted biochemical pathway in the brain linked to bipolar disorder

-Category: Environment Hits: 0In new research, scientists have found for the first time that disruptions to a particular protein called Akt can lead to the brain changes characteristic of bipolar disorder.
+Category: Environment Hits: 1In new research, scientists have found for the first time that disruptions to a particular protein called Akt can lead to the brain changes characteristic of bipolar disorder.
 The results offer a foundation for research into treating the often-overlooked cognitive impairments of bipolar disorder, such as memory loss, and add to a growing understanding of how the biochemistry of the brain affects health and disease.

 Read more https://www.sciencedaily.com/releases/2021/04/210401123911.htm